 Those who are thrilled by breathtaking natural beauty should visit the Teide National park, featuring the enormous Mount Teide and home to a wide assortment of floral and fauna as a result of its rich volcanic landscape.
 More intrepid visitors can even take a tour up the side of the volcano.
 For an urban escape, Santa Cruz is hugely popular amongst those who enjoy visits to captivating art galleries, as well as featuring some of the best nightlife in the region and excellent opportunities for retail therapy.
 To experience the history and heritage of Tenerife, a visit to Puerto de la Cruz should also be on the cards.
 The city features many museums, such as the superb Museo Arqueologico Del Puerto De La Cruz (or Archaeological Museum of Puerto de la Cruz), as well as beautiful botanical gardens and areas of lush greenery.

-Make for the south coast for year-round sunshine and high temperatures, often hitting just below 30 degrees Celsius in the height of summer.
+Make for destinations on the south coast such as Américas for year-round sunshine and high temperatures, often hitting just below 30 degrees Celsius in the height of summer.
 For cooler weather, choose the more mountainous areas or the Northern parts of the island.
-5 star holidays in Tenerife mean guaranteed sunshine and warm temperatures - even during the winter months!
+5 star Tenerife holidays mean guaranteed sunshine and warm temperatures - even during the winter months!